Heroku Postgres Legacy Plans

 Table of Contents

 You will not be able to provision a new Heroku Postgres Legacy Plan.
 You are required to use the current plan lineup for new databases.
-Legacy plan databases that are still operating will be transferred to their equivalent non-legacy plan on December 7th, 2017.
+Legacy plan databases that are still operating were transferred to their equivalent non-legacy plan on December 7th, 2017.